tony-zhelonkin/RNAseq_pipelineDock/README.md

 # General information

-I am shamelessly copy/pasting the .MD file from the docker hub page which this source is used to build.
+I am shamelessly forking the [RNAseq pipeline rep](https://github.com/bschiffthaler/ngs) managed by [Bastian Schiffthaler](https://github.com/bschiffthaler)

-The dockerhub page is [here](https://registry.hub.docker.com/u/bschiffthaler/ngs/)!
+The dockerhub page for the original pipeleine is here [here](https://registry.hub.docker.com/u/bschiffthaler/ngs/)!

+I`ll be running tests on  modifications and adjustments to the pipeleine updating tools versions to the latest/or stable ones, so work is not guaranteed.

+Below I leave some of the original commentaries by Bastian Shiffthaller.
+Later I might modify the README instructions based on the adjusments I might introduce into the pipeline.

+# Build the Docker Image

 Build the docker with: